baekrxnn/personal-site/README.md

 ## TODO
 - [ ] Responsive design for mobile
-- [ ] Add skills / projects section
+- [ ] only show menu icon on mobile
 - [ ] Support for keyboard navigation

 ## Changes from 2.0